How to Sell Your House Privately In Ontario

 Completing the Sale

 Any offers should be taken to your lawyer.
-If you want any changes, such as voiding one of the inclusions/exclusions, or counter-offer a different purchase price, your lawyer will make the necessary adjustments.
+If you want any changes, such as voiding one of the inclusions/exclusions, or counter-offer a different purchase price, your lawyer will make the necessary adjustments and http://www.thedublinroofers.ie will adjust everything according to your needs.
 Once the changes are made, the offer is signed and returned to the buyer.
 If the buyer accepts, you’ve just sold your own home.
 Congratulations!

 There is one last step to complete, though (not counting your own move!).
 Your lawyer will require the following documents to calculate the closing costs: